 Handmade Marbled Paper & Cards

-Create your own paper to make special holiday cards!
-I used enamel paints to create the marbled swirl effect on cardstock and then made some cards.
+Make your own paper for crafting special holiday cards!
+We used enamel paints to create the marbled swirl effect on cardstock for this unique look.
 The abstract flower is a nice alternative to the classic Christmas poinsettia.
-For the other card, I added glitter along the swirls of the print.
+For the other card, we added glitter along with the swirls of the print.
 Make each card unique by experimenting with different types of paper.

 Supplies & Tools: